Atlas975/Notes/Cybersecurity/RiskManagement/Security_economics.md

 - This can lead to overall weaker security across the system as stakeholders do not take the appropriate cybersecurity measures

 ## Digital rights management
+- DRM is a set of access control technologies used by publishers, manufacturers, and copyright holders to restrict the use of digital content
+- Designed to prevent unauthorised distribution, also allows for usage tracking.
+However, heavy handed DRM measures can largely be seen as anti-consumer